 I made the wooden jewelry box 10″ x 5″ and 3″ high.
 I like the 2:1 ratio look on the box and this size seems to be just big enough to be substantial, but not too big.
 You can easily adjust the size to any dimensions you’d like and use these same methods.
 I also have jewelry box plans for beginners above so make sure to check those out.

 The best part is this build takes very little wood.
 So you can buy nice hardwoods for the box and not break the bank.
 I had this piece of curly maple with amazing figure I’ve been looking to use.
-I cut material for two boxes so you will see some parts for both boxes in the pictures.
+So I cut material for two boxes which you will see some parts for both boxes in the pictures.

 I used the maple for the sides of the box and walnut for the top, bottom, and lining for a nice contrast.